1. Skip to content

 This browser does not support the video element.

-But if the RN fails to win an absolute majority in the run-off, Macron could be faced with an alternative that could be just as difficult: a stalemate in the National Assembly, with the right-wing and left-wing powers obstructing each other.
+But if the RN fails to win an absolute majority in the run-off, Macron could face an alternative that could be just as difficult: a stalemate in the National Assembly, with the right-wing and left-wing powers obstructing each other.

 For RN leader Bardella, however, becoming prime minister is only the first part of the plan.
 In the 2027 presidential election, when Macron will no longer be able to run again, Le Pen is planning to run for a fourth time — and has a good chance of winning.